A local pony takes a trip to an Ashmore bar

 “Nobody knew where it came from.
 It just got out from somewhere and was going for a run, enjoying life,” said Down the Street manager Delaney Heitz.
 “But he was a sweetheart.”

-The pony was captured and taken to the bar’s enclosed beer garden area before the Coles County Animal Shelter arrived.
+The pony was captured and taken to the bar’s enclosed beer garden area before representatives of the Coles County Animal Shelter arrived.

 “So we just hung out with the pony for a little bit,” Heitz said.